 Lee was not a match after all: a moment of relief.
-Matthew had passed the first hurdle to become a candidate for the clinical trial.
+Matthew could now be considered for the clinical trial.
 Within days, the Elliotts were on a call with Colleen Dansereau, director of Clinical Operations for the Boston Children’s Gene Therapy Program.
 “She told us, ‘See you this weekend,” Adel recalls.

 Four weeks and numerous tests and doctor appointments later, Colleen called to deliver the news.
 “Matthew is eligible for the trial!
 He will be our first patient.”

 Elated, the Elliotts returned home for two weeks, and then headed back to Boston for six months.
-Matthew’s blood stem cells were collected and in a highly-specialized laboratory, a viral vector was used to insert a correct version of the faulty gene.
+Matthew’s blood stem cells were collected and, in a highly-specialized laboratory, treated with a viral vector to insert a correct version of the faulty gene.
 Then, he received chemotherapy to make room for the genetically-altered stem cells.

-Finally, on Oct.
-25, 2013, Matthew received the gene therapy treatment: a single infusion that everyone hoped would prevent ALD from affecting his brain.
+Finally, on October 25, 2013, under the care of Boston Children’s gene therapy team and Dr. Eichler, Matthew received the gene therapy treatment: a single infusion that everyone hoped would prevent ALD from affecting his brain.
 “I messaged home, this is the start of Matthew’s new life,” Adel says.
-“And my family started Facetiming me.
+“And my family started FaceTiming me.
 I thought it was because of this exciting news.
 It wasn’t.
 My mom had died at the exact same moment Matthew was given life.”

-Seven years have passed.
-Matthew continues to show no sign of disease activity.
+Nearly nine years have passed.
+Matthew, now 13, is playing soccer and thriving — with no sign of disease activity.
 “He sailed through gene therapy,” says Adel.
 “He was a wee marvel.”

 Only recently, prompted by questions from his brother, Lee — “Why does Matthew have to take medicine?
 Why is he going to the doctors?” — Matthew also began asking questions.
 “Is this not normal?
 Doesn’t everybody do this?”